Pi: In popular culture

-In the United States, Pi Day falls on 14 March (written 3/14 in the US style), and is popular among students. π and its digital representation are often used by self-described "math geeks" for inside jokes among mathematically and technologically minded groups.
+In the United States, Pi Day falls on 14 March (written 3/14 in the US date format), and is popular among students. π and its digital representation are often used by self-described "math geeks" for inside jokes among mathematically and technologically minded groups.
 A college cheer variously attributed to the Massachusetts Institute of Technology or the Rensselaer Polytechnic Institute includes "3.14159".
 Pi Day in 2015 was particularly significant because the date and time 3/14/15 9:26:53 reflected many more digits of pi.
 In parts of the world where dates are commonly noted in day/month/year format, 22 July represents "Pi Approximation Day", as 22/7 ≈ 3.142857.

 Some have proposed replacing π by τ = 2π, arguing that τ, as the number of radians in one turn or the ratio of a circle's circumference to its radius, is more natural than π and simplifies many formulae.
 This use of τ has not made its way into mainstream mathematics, but since 2010 this has led to people celebrating Two Pi Day or Tau Day on June 28.

 In 1897, an amateur mathematician attempted to persuade the Indiana legislature to pass the Indiana Pi Bill, which described a method to square the circle and contained text that implied various incorrect values for π, including 3.2.
 The bill is notorious as an attempt to establish a value of mathematical constant by legislative fiat.
-The bill was passed by the Indiana House of Representatives, but rejected by the Senate, and thus it did not become a law.
+While the bill was passed by the Indiana House of Representatives, it was rejected by the Indiana Senate, and thus did not become a law.

-In contemporary internet culture, individuals and organizations frequently pay homage to the number π.
-For instance, the computer scientist Donald Knuth let the version numbers of his program TeX approach π.
-The versions are 3, 3.1, 3.14, and so forth.